[Updated July 30th, 2025 to include the latest releases and make the list relevant for the current year]

 Release Year: 2014 | Platforms: PS 4

-Monopoly even for video game releases is strictly against the ethos of being a superhero, especially if the company in question is Sony.
-But, Infamous Second Son gets a huge pass, because of the unparalleled visual quality it brought to the PS4, and the role developers Sucker Punch Studios played in the development of the console.
+Monopoly, even for a video game release, is strictly against the ethos of being a superhero, especially if the company in question is Sony.
+But Infamous Second Son gets a huge pass, because of the unparalleled visual quality it brought to the PS4, and the role developers Sucker Punch Studios played in the development of the console.

-This Marvel original is arguably the best game from the now tiresome franchise/multiverse.
-Marvel’s Spider Man lets you step into the shoes of the friendly neighborhood web-slinger.
-Peter Parker is now a master crime-fighter with over eight years of experience, which had he been working for DC would have made him eligible for cape along with a license to wear your undies outside your tights.
+Peter Parker is now a master crime-fighter with over eight years of experience, which, had he been working for DC, would have made him eligible for a cape along with a license to wear your undies outside your tights.
 While his powers have changed, his sense of justice still remains the same as it was instilled by his uncle Ben.

 Batman Arkham Series